 RESTRAINT AND PHYSICAL CONTACT POLICY

-This policy applies to the , including the
+This policy applies to the whole school, including the EYFS.

 This Policy draws on ‘Use of reasonable force; Advice for heads, staff and governing bodies’ published by the DfE in July 2013 and page 45 and 46 of KCSIE 2025 and the Employment Manual.
 Staff at Clarendon Cottage Prep School recognise the use of reasonable force is one of the last in a range of strategies available to secure pupil safety/well-being and also to maintain good order and discipline.
 The policy on restraint should be read in conjunction with our Behaviour and Safeguarding policies.